Reporting a bug¶

 Sending a bug report¶

 If you can still reproduce the bug after updating to the latest version of Bio-Formats, and your issue does not relate to anything listed above or noted on the relevant file format page, please send a bug report to the forums.
-You can upload files to our QA system or for large files (>2 GB), we can provide you with an FTP server address if you write to the mailing list.
+You can upload sample files to Zenodo, or for files over 50 GB, we can provide you with an FTP server address.

 To ensure that any inquiries you make are resolved promptly, please include the following information: